 Choosing a natural ant killer is the best ant removal strategy if you have children and pets at home.

-Here are 3 effective, non-toxic pest control methods that can stop ants in their tracks.
+Here are three practical, non-toxic pest control methods that can stop ants in their tracks.

 Spray peppermint soap shavings mixed in water from a squirt bottle directly on the little marchers to stop them in their tracks.
 Wipe up any lingering incentive for followers by removing all traces of ants with damp paper towels.

 The biggest plus here is that